zazuko/stapfer-enquete/README.md

 ## Requirements

 The transformation from RDB to RDF is done using the Stardog proprietary [Stardog Mapping Syntax](http://docs.stardog.com/#StardogMapping%20Syntax).
 It is then materialized using the [Virtual Graph](http://docs.stardog.com/#_materializing_virtual_graphs) feature of Stardog.
 Note that you need a Stardog Enterprise license to get this to work.
+In case you want to output the R2RML mapping this can be done with [stardog-admin](http://www.stardog.com/docs/man/virtual-mappings).

 You also need to install the [MySQL Connector/J](https://dev.mysql.com/downloads/connector/j/), put it into the `server/dbms` directory of your Stardog installation.
 There is also an appropriate config file for MariaDB.